CHANCELLOR STEVE KANG: First Lady Michelle Obama, Distinguished

 In the Carol Tomlinson-Keasey Quad [gesture], named after our

 founding chancellor, is a sculpture entitled “Beginnings” that

 stands as a metaphor for our growing campus.

-Its outstretched arms symbolically reach out to enfold and nurture our students
+Its outstretched arms symbolically reach out to enfold and

 and embrace the community that welcomed us here.